If you’ve suffered financial loss because of accountant negligence, you may be feeling let down and frustrated.

 - Over or undervaluing company assets

-- Failing to advise clients on capital allowances in a commercial property transaction
+- Failing to advise you on capital allowances in a commercial property transaction

-- Failing to identify an entitlement to relief for research and development in respect of all or part of your business
+- Failing to identify an entitlement to relief for research and development for all or part of your business

-Time Limit for Making a Professional Negligence Claim
+Time Limits for Making a Professional Negligence Claim

-English law states you must make a claim either within 6 years of the date on which the negligence by an accountant took place, or with 3 years of the date on which you first knew that you had suffered a loss.
+In England and Wales, you must make a claim within 6 years of the date of the negligence, or within 3 months of the date when you first knew you’d suffered a loss.

 For free legal advice call our Professional Negligence Solicitors